 Below are just some of the key factors that a company in the Philippines should consider when selecting an Auditor for your business!

-- Qualification: The Audit Firm that your business engages should be a licensed and accredited audit firm here in the Philippines.
+- Qualification: The Audit Firm that your business engages in should be a licensed and accredited audit firm here in the Philippines.
 So make sure to receive the credentials of the Audit Firms you are exploring prior to engaging the audit firm!

 - Independent: It is a statutory requirement for the Audit Firm to be independent from the company.
 So make sure to explore and clear any form of potential conflicts of interest that might arise between your company and the Audit Firm before the audit process commences!

 - Communication and Engagement: It is important to establish clear lines of communication with your audit firm.
 Your company will also be concentrating on running the business at the same time as the ongoing audit.
-So, it’s important that both the company and the audit firm are proactive, enforce timeline monitoring and clearly define issues for clarification in a timely manner.
+So, it’s important that both the company and the audit firm are proactive, enforce timeline monitoring, and clearly define issues for clarification in a timely manner.
 See below for further information on audit planning!

 - Reputation: Requesting references and experiences with former clients from your audit firm will help to understand the level of expertise and experience of an audit firm.